-We work with government and community leaders, and service providers searching for cost-effective ways to significantly enhance the quality, efficiency and outcomes of a broad range of criminal justice and social service programs.
-Client organizations and programs range from correctional institutions, faith-based organizations, government agencies, and nonprofit agencies to job skills, literacy, recidivism, computer training, parenting skills, and many other programs.
+We work with government and community leaders, service providers, companies and leaders searching for cost-effective methods to significantly enhance the quality, efficiency and outcomes of a broad range of programs – from government agencies, first responders, healthcare providers, schools and universities, faith-based organizations, correctional institutions and nonprofit agencies to social justice advocacy, job skills, literacy, recidivism, computer training, parenting skills, and more.

-While every community is unique, leaders and providers also face many similar challenges and struggles.
+Leaders and providers face similar challenges and struggles.
 Are any of these familiar to you?

 - You run or oversee programs and services that improve the lives of people they serve, but the larger trend line for breaking the cycle of poverty, crime and violence that disproportionately affects the most vulnerable remains unchanged.

-- You work with populations that experience significant disparities in life expectancy, infant mortality, obesity, mental health, high school completion, employment, and other social determinants of health and quality of life.
+- You work with and on behalf of people groups that experience significant disparities in life expectancy, infant mortality, physical and mental health, high school completion, employment, and other social determinants of health and quality of life.

 - You deal with one or many urgent and pressing issues such as:

 - Lack of engagement of fathers in the lives of their families